4. Critical Accounting Estimates and Judgments

 The Group tests annually whether goodwill has suffered any im-pairment in accordance with the requirements of IAS 36, Impairment of Assets.
 The recoverable amounts of all cash generating units have been determined based on value-in-use calculations reported in continuing operations.
 The recoverable amounts of all cash generating units classified as discontinued operations have been valued at fair value less cost to sell.

 The recoverable value of intangibles and property, plant and equipment is also assessed applying value-in-use calculations.
-These calculations require the use of estimates, in particular in relation to the expected growth of sales, the discount rates, the development of raw material prices and the success of restructuring measures implemented (see and ).
+These calculations require the use of estimates, in particular in relation to the expected growth of sales, the discount rates, the development of raw material prices and the success of restructuring measures implemented (see notes 5 and 6).

 4.2 – Environmental liabilities